Erewash (UK Parliament constituency): Boundaries

+The boundaries were unchanged by the 2023 Periodic Review of Westminster constituencies.

 Constituency profile

 The constituency covers most of the borough of Erewash, between the cities of Derby and Nottingham.
 The largest towns in the constituency are Long Eaton and Ilkeston.
-The constituency has returned a government MP since its creation.
+The constituency has returned a ruling-party MP since its creation.
 As an area which is neither especially wealthy nor especially poor, Erewash is described by political commentators as a "key marginal seat" in general elections.